-During the first year of service One month full pay and (after completing four months service) two months half pay.
-During the second year of service Two months full pay, and two months half pay.
-During the third year of service Four months full pay, and four months half pay.
-During the fourth and fifth year of service Five months full pay, and five months half pay.
-During the sixth and successive year Six months full pay, and six months half pay.
+During the first year of service 1 month full pay and (after completing

+four months service) two months half

+pay.

+During the second year of service 2 months full pay, and two months half

+pay.

+During the third year of service 4 months full pay, and four months half

+pay.

+During the fourth and fifth year of 5 months full pay, and five months half

+service pay.

+During the sixth and successive year 6 months full pay, and six months half

+pay.

-Please note that for occupational sick pay entitlement record purposes 'one month' shall be deemed to be equivalent to 26 working days, Saturday being reckoned in all cases as a working day.
+Please note that for occupational sick pay entitlement record purposes '1 month' shall be deemed to be equivalent to 26 working days, Saturday being reckoned in all cases as a working day.

-13. Calculation of Sick Leave and Sick Pay
+13 Calculation of Sick Leave and Sick Pay

-Teaching Staff
+13.1 Teaching Staff

-For the purpose of calculating entitlement to sick leave, the year shall be deemed to begin on 1 April of each year and end on 31 March of the following year.
-In the case of a teacher whose service commences on a date other than 1 April, such service shall be deemed, for the purpose of this scheme, to have commenced on the preceding 1 April, subject to the completion of four calendar months' actual service before half-pay can be claimed.
-In the case of a teacher who is absent owing to illness on 31 March of any year, such a teacher shall not begin the new entitlement to sick leave in respect of the following year until they have resumed teaching duties, the period from 1 April until the return to duties being deemed to be part of the preceding year for the purpose of this scheme.
+For the purpose of calculating entitlement to sick leave, the year shall be deemed to begin on 1st April of each year and end on 31st March of the following year.
+In the case of a teacher whose service commences after 1st April, such service shall be deemed, for the purpose of this scheme, to have commenced on the preceding 1st April, subject to the completion of four calendar months' actual service before half-pay can be claimed.
+In the case of a teacher who is absent owing to illness on 31st March of any year, such a teacher shall not begin the new entitlement to sick leave in respect of the following year until they have resumed teaching duties, the period from 1st April until the return to duties being deemed to be part of the preceding year for the purpose of this scheme.
 In the case of a teacher transferred from the service of another authority or grant maintained school, any sick pay paid during the current year by the previous employer shall be taken into account in calculating the amount and duration of sick pay payable by the Trust.

-For sickness purposes, two half Academy days shall be deemed to be equivalent to one working day.
-Whilst sickness during Academy holidays will not affect the period of entitlement to sick leave, it will be relevant so far as deduction of benefit is concerned.
-Thus the rate of pay applicable in respect of sickness during closure of the Academy is the rate applicable on the last day before the closure.
-Where Teachers are ill immediately preceding the Academy holiday and:
+For sickness purposes, two half days shall be deemed to be equivalent to one working day.
+Whilst sickness during Trust holidays will not affect the period of entitlement to sick leave, it will be relevant so far as deduction of benefit is concerned.
+Thus the rate of pay applicable in respect of sickness during closure of the Trust is the rate applicable on the last day before the closure.
+Where teachers are ill immediately preceding the Trust's holiday and:

-- Are on full sick pay they will continue on full sick pay, but the closure period is not counted against their entitlement under 1 above; - Are on half sick pay they will continue on half sick pay, but the closure period is not counted against their entitlement. - Have exhausted sick pay entitlement and are not receiving any pay this will continue.
+- Are on full sick pay they will continue on full sick pay, but the closure period is not counted against their above entitlement. - Are on half sick pay they will continue on half sick pay, but the closure period is not counted against their entitlement. - Have exhausted sick pay entitlement and are not receiving any pay this will continue.

-Where Teachers are either on half pay or are not receiving pay they may be put back on full pay by the procedure below.
+Where teachers are either on half pay or are not receiving pay they may be put back on full pay by the procedure below.

-When Teachers have been ill immediately preceding an Academy closure period and their doctor declares them fit to return to work during that period, they will receive full pay from that date, provided they return to work on the first day after that period of closure.
+When teachers have been ill immediately preceding an Academy closure period and their doctor declares them fit to return to work during that period, they will receive full pay from that date, provided they return to work on the first day after that period of closure.

-Support Staff
+13.2 Support Staff